 My debut full-length poetry collection, Solving the World’s Problems, was released by Press 53 last September.
 I thought it might be interesting to take a look at what has happened since then … Read more

 BY AMY PARKER “Write what you know,” the adage goes.
 But when my heart pulled me way outside my knowledge base to help Rwandan Frederick Ndabaramiye write his unbelievable story, I knew … Read more

 What do you get when you mix two super popular Italian poetic forms, specifically the terza rima and villanelle?
 The terzanelle, of course!
 It combines the lyricism of the terza rima with … Read more

 This series is called “Successful Queries” and I’m posting actual query letter examples that succeeded in getting writers signed with agents.
 In addition to posting these query letter samples, we will also get to hear thoughts from the writer’s literary agent as to why the letter worked.

-GIVEAWAY: Kate is excited to give away a free copy of her novel to a random commenter.
+GIVEAWAY: Kami is excited to give away a free copy of her novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
 Read more

 BY KELLY JAMES-ENGER I’ve been writing about making money as a freelancer for well over a decade now.
 I have written five books, dozens of articles and hundreds of blog posts about … Read more